microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-02.md

 ## Introduction

-In this challenge you will edit the bicep file created in Challenge 1.
+In this challenge you will edit the Bicep file created in Challenge 1.
 The goals for this challenge include:
 - Understanding Bicep expressions
     - Using Bicep functions
     - Using string interpolation